-The Admiralty Court is a specialist court within the Queen’s Bench Division of the High Court which deals with shipping and maritime disputes.
+The Admiralty Court is a specialist court, part of the Business and Property Courts of England and Wales, which deals with shipping and maritime disputes.
 Information here on the GOV.UK portal site includes the current edition of the Admiralty and Commercial Courts Guide and other guidance, forms, daily cause lists, practice directions, and information on the judges of the Admiralty and Commercial Courts.
 There is a link to decisions 1999 onwards on the BAILII site.

 This site focuses on Canadian maritime and admiralty law, and is maintained by Christopher J. Giaschi of the Vancouver law firm Giaschi & Margolis.
 The subject is divided into categories, listed on the left, and within each category are case summaries, prefaced by an introduction.
 The relevant Canadian statutes are reproduced and there is a selection of papers and speeches by various authors.
 There are links to maritime law sites, and some more general ones, from many countries.